roots/bud/DEVELOPMENT.md

 - [Documentation](#documentation)
 - [Core packages](#core-packages)

+## Requirements

+Bud is developed using docker.
+As long as you have docker you should be fine.

+Bud is compatible with x86 and arm architectures.

 ## Getting started

-For the most part you can just run `yarn install` and be on your way.

-`yarn @bud make` will build all the site files, generate documentation, run tests and linters. `yarn @bud build` will just build the site files.
-For more information about either of those commands use the `--help` flag and [check out the section of this doc related to the `@bud` CLI](#cli).

-It is probably easiest if you use vscode to develop bud.js.
-We recommend you install the following plugins:

-- arcanis.vscode-zipfs
-- dbaeumer.vscode-eslint
-- esbenp.prettier-vscode

-Without the vscode-zipfs plugin vscode will have difficulties associating related source files.
+vscode isn't a requirement to develop bud, but it is the easiest way to get in without much friction.

-There is a vscode workspace available (./bud.code-workspace).
-Additionally, there is a vscode container preconfigured for development.
-You should be prompted to restart vscode using the container when you first open the project.
-Doing so will automatically build all the project files in a containerized environment before dropping you off in the terminal.
-You may also use the `@bud cli` to run commands in the container from the terminal if you prefer.
+There is a vscode devcontainer configuration in `./devcontainer` which is useful for developing bud.
+You should be prompted to restart vscode inside the container context when you first open the project.
+Doing so will automatically build all the project files.
+Opening a vscode terminal allows you to run commands within the container.

-If/when you are asked to use the vscode typescript server or the one bundled with bud.js we highly recommend electing to use the bundled typescript.
-Not using it can cause false errors to be reported in vscode.
-This isn't a bud thing, it's a yarn 3 thing.
+It comes preconfigured with prettier, eslint, and support for yarn 3's typescript plugin.

 ## Repository layout

 - `.devcontainer`: vscode specific container configuration
 - `.github`: github specific configuration
 - `.vscode`: vscode editor specific configuration
-- `bin`: executable files
 - `config`: tooling configuration (eslint, prettier, tsc, etc)
 - `dev`: build scripts
   - `compile`: script to compile public packages into single file bundles (@vercel/ncc)
   - `docker`: dockerfiles and container scripts
   - `jest`: jest setup scripts
   - `readme`: readme generator
+  - `site`: bud docs scripts
+  - `yarn`: yarn berry plugins, patches, sdks, etc
 - `examples`: usage examples. these packages are also used for integration testing.
 - `sources`: source code
   - `@roots`: public packages
   - `deprecated`: deprecated packages
   - `docs`: docusaurus site files
   - `roots-notifier`: macos notifier integration
   - `yarn-plugin-bud`: `@bud` yarn plugin source
 - `tests`: jest test specs and snapshots
   - `integration`: integration tests
   - `unit`: unit tests